Every college football program is unique and has its own set of challenges. But some programs are clearly better than others.

 Cons: No one has been able to sustain success at Wake Forest.
 The program has enjoyed three straight winning seasons only once (from 2006-08) since the early 1950s.

 Final Verdict: The overall strength of the ACC academically doesn’t allow Wake Forest, a small private school, to differentiate itself like programs such as Vanderbilt in the SEC, Northwestern in the Big Ten and Stanford in the Pac-12.
 If a strong student wants to play football in the ACC, there are several attractive options — North Carolina, Virginia and Georgia Tech — that have better overall football programs.

-Pros: Duke has struggled to compete in football for the majority of the past 40 years, but the schools, consistently ranked among the top-10 in the country academically, still has a strong national brand.
+Pros: Duke has struggled to compete in football for the majority of the past 40 years, but the school, consistently ranked among the top-10 in the country academically, still has a strong national brand.
 While the Blue Devils have struggled to be competitive in the ACC over the long haul, winning the Coastal last season showed it can be a factor with the right coach and talent.

 Cons: The interest in the football program at Duke is not high — and that is being kind.
-This past season, the Blue Devils went to a bowl game for the first time since 1994 yet only averaged 28,170 fans per game, ranking 79th in the nation.
+This past season, the Blue Devils won the Coastal Division yet only averaged 26,062 fans per game, ranking 81st in the nation.
 Much like Wake Forest or even Northwestern from the Big Ten, it's very difficult to attract elite talent.

 Final Verdict:David Cutcliffe has made Duke respectable, but it’s hard to envision this program making much of move in the ACC.
 The lack of tradition and lack of support make Duke football a tough sell to top recruits.
 This program is making progress, and renovations to Wallace Wade Stadium should help Cutcliffe keep the Blue Devils in the mix for a bowl game each year.